Muscle fibers (outlined with white) fluoresce tdTomato (red) 2 weeks after initiating Hoxa11 lineage labeling. (Wellik Lab)

 Who We Are

-The Department of Cell and Regenerative Biology, a 2021 top 10 Anatomy/Cell Biology department nationally (Blue Ridge Institute for Medical Research; BRIMR.ORG), is committed to understanding the fundamental mechanisms by which living systems operate at cellular and molecular levels of organization.
-By embracing a wide range of contemporary and emerging approaches and experimental systems, we seek to define signaling and regulatory pathways that provide the basis for understanding, diagnosis and treatment of human disease.
-Basic research is the centerpiece of the Department and serves as the driving force behind teaching and training efforts.
-The overarching research interests of the Department are highly interdisciplinary, emphasizing molecular, cellular and systems approaches to describe biological processes in molecular terms.
-To maintain its excellence and stature, the Department is currently focusing on existing strengths in four research areas: Cell and Molecular Biology, Developmental Biology, Stem Cell and Regenerative Biology, and Cardiovascular Biology.
+The basic science department of Cell and Regenerative Biology (CRB) was officially formed in February 2011 following the dissolution of three departments: Anatomy, Pharmacology and Physiology to two new departments: CRB and Neuroscience.
+CRB is currently home to 24 primary faculty and is committed to understanding the fundamental mechanisms by which living systems operate at cellular and molecular levels of organization with a department emphasis on the regulation of stem cells, development, and regeneration.
+The overarching research interests of the Department are highly interdisciplinary, emphasizing molecular, cellular and systems approaches to describe cell and regenerative processes in molecular terms.
+To maintain its excellence and stature, the Department is currently focusing on existing strengths in Cell Biology, Developmental Biology, Stem Cells, and Regenerative Biology.

 News Feed